edgorman/Property-Fundamentals/docs/ofsted_school_ratings/README.md

 ![Step 6](page2.png)

-7. Click the "Full Data" tab at the top.
+7. Click the "Full Data" tab at the top left.

-8. Enable the "Show all columns" checkbox.
+8. Click the "Show Fields" button at the top right and select "All"

-9. Click the "Download all rows as text file.
+9. Click the "Download" button.

 ![Steps 7 to 9](page3.png)